Vito Marcantonio: Political ideology

-Marcantonio was inspired politically by his Roman Catholic faith.
-He had always identified himself as a Catholic.
-In 1939, while speaking at the National Conference of the ILD, he described himself as "a Roman Catholic who has not deserted the faith of his fathers."
+Marcantonio was inspired politically by his Catholic faith.

+Views on communism and criticism of the Red Scare

 Marcantonio, who was arguably one of the most left-wing members of Congress, said that party loyalty was less important than voting with his conscience.
 He was sympathetic to the Socialist and Communist parties, and to labor unions.
 He was investigated by the FBI in the 1940s and 1950s because of his extensive affiliation with members of the Communist Party and known Communist front groups.